 Not Just Bourbon Street (Family-Friendly Stuff)

 Keep yourself and the kids busy at one of the many cool New Orleans museums and parks.
 The Voodoo Museum might creep them out but it may make you look like the coolest parent if they can handle it.
-The WWII Museum exhibits are really cool and the temporary ones keep things fresh for you and older kids.
+The National WWII Museum’s exhibits are really cool and the temporary ones keep things fresh for you and older kids.
 The Audubon Aquarium of the Americas is a huge attraction in the city and perfect for any family staying in New Orleans!
-The oaks at City Park are one great reason to visit one of the nation’s largest public spaces but there’s also an amusement park, a botanical garden, and more fun stuff to do.
+The Oaks at City Park are one great reason to visit one of the nation’s largest public spaces but there’s also an amusement park, a botanical garden, and more fun stuff to do.
 Audubon Park is really nice for a walk and there’s also a decent-sized zoo nearby.

 Drinks Galore (Adult Family-Friendly Stuff)

 I’m told New Orleans has a drinking scene and if that’s not your thing, it’s fine.
 Still, I think at least one walk down Bourbon Street is necessary.
 Just try not to buy your drinks from some fancy restaurant.
 Look for something that’s literally a whole in the wall and maybe a front for something else.
 You’ll see people walking around drinking hurricanes and hand grenades and whatever other disastrous names the marketing whizzes that be come up with.
 If it’s early, you might even see a bloody Mary or two.
 There’s quite a bit of local beer brewing in New Orleans and you’ll see Abita just about everywhere.
 On the museum side, the Pharmacy Museum taught me how drugs and booze-fueled medical practices ruled for many years until prohibition killed a lot of it.